Norecipes - Elevating Everyday Meals

 Vegan chocolate cookie dough on parchment paper ready to bake.

-• For 9 to 10 minutes, until the edges are crisp, but the center is still a little soft.
+• Bake for 9 to 10 minutes, until the edges are crisp, but the center is still a little soft.
+Watch closely to avoid overcooking.

 Vegan chocolate cookies straight out of the oven with melted chocolate oozing out.